Brand Strategy

 According to research from the Ehrenberg-Bass Institute, brands grow primarily through Mental Availability (being thought of) and Physical Availability (being easily accessible).

-To move beyond guesswork, a forensic strategy must track Brand Salience—the propensity of your brand to be thought of in a buying situation.
-This is mathematically linked to eSOV (Excess Share of Voice).
+To move beyond guesswork, a forensic strategy must track Brand Salience—the likelihood that your brand is considered in a buying situation.
+This is mathematically linked to eSOV (Excess Share of Voice)

-Evidence suggests that if your “Share of Voice” is greater than your “Share of Market,” your brand will grow.
+Evidence suggests that if your “Share of Voice” exceeds your “Share of Market,” your brand will grow.
 By treating your brand visibility as a technical variable, you can predict market dominance rather than relying on chance.

 Reducing CAC with Brand Equity